kayahr/signal/README.md

 Signal scopes can be used by frameworks to support automatic destruction of effects and signals which needs to be destructed (Like `ObserverSignal` or `ComputedSignal`).
 The workflow is pretty simple:

-* Create new Signal Scope for a specific application module (like a UI Component) and activate it
+* Create new Signal Scope for a specific application module (like a UI Component)
-* Initialize application module.
+* Run application initialization code within the context by using `scope.runInContext(fn)`.
 This might create signals which are then automatically associated with the currently active signal scope.
 * Destroy the signal scope when the application module is no longer needed.
 This destroys all signals which were created while this scope was active.

 Simplified code example: